T0B1K/IssueClassifier/README.md

    joblib | `0.17.0`
    matplotlib | `3.3.2`

-3. run [train.py](classifier/train.py).
+3. Run [train.py](classifier/train.py).
 Make changes in the `loadConfig.json` to fit the training to your needs and change the classifiers / labels in `train.py` to train the specific classifier.

 ### Instructions for running the crawler
 Just open the [crawler_and_analysis_tool](github_crawler/crawler_and_analysis_tool.html) and run the file. and paste in the information required.
 The crawling status can be seen at the top of the page, after clicking on the "start" button.
-To sanity check the issues crawled, just click on "prev" or "next" to change the current page

 The crawler is also used as analysis tool for sanity checking after the issues have been downloaded, to use it as such, open the [github_crawler/crawler_and_analysis_tool.html](github_crawler/crawler_and_analysis_tool), click on "browse" and open the specific .json file.
-To sanity check the issues crawled, just click on "prev" or "next" to change the current page

 ## Directory structure
 tree|explanation